ansys/pyacp/doc/source/index.rst

 * Field definitions are currently only supported through (Py)Mechanical.
   The workflow from PyACP to (Py)MADL ignores field definitions.
-* The PyACP to PyMADL workflow does not fully support variable materials
+* The PyACP to PyMADL workflow does not fully support variable materials.
+* The PyACP to PyMechanical workflow is experimental and has the following limitations:
+    * It only works on Windows, with a remote (not embedded) PyMechanical session.
+    * Only one ACP model is supported at a time.
+    * Only one ACP solid model is supported at a time.
+    * Named selections defined in ACP are not transferred to PyMechanical.
-* Visualization and mesh data of imported plies are not supported yet
+* Visualization and mesh data of imported plies are not supported yet.
-* Section cuts cannot be visualized
+* Section cuts cannot be visualized.
-* Sampling point analysis data is not available
+* Sampling point analysis data is not available.
-* Imported solid model mapping statistics are not available
+* Imported solid model mapping statistics are not available.